 Vassar Faculty and Students

 The Project Gallery is an uncurated shared space where objects requested by faculty are exhibited for the benefit of student inquiry and research.
-In order to ensure the smooth coordination of the gallery’s use, we ask faculty to follow the procedures outlines below.
+In order to ensure the smooth coordination of the gallery’s use, we ask faculty to follow the procedures outlined below.

 - Artist/title or accession number

 - Start and end dates for the objects to be on view

 - Professor’s name and contact information